Burgstall-labs/ComfyUI-BETA-Helpernodes/readme.md

 *   Returns the total number of lines in the text.
 *   Handles different newline characters (\n, \r\n, \r).

-### Scene Detect 🎥 🅑🅔🅣🅐
+### Scene detect & split 🎥 🅑🅔🅣🅐
 *   Detects scene changes in image batches using PySceneDetect's ContentDetector
 *   Outputs up to 5 detected scenes as individual image batches
-*   Provides remaining frames output for chaining to additional Scene Detect nodes
+*   Provides remaining frames output for chaining to additional Scene detect & split nodes
 *   Includes preview frames (start/end of each scene) and detailed processing statistics
 *   Detects ALL scenes but outputs only the first 5 (remaining can be processed by chaining)